 2. Your laptop/tablet.

-It’s a good idea to bring if you need it to work on as well as take notes on.
+It’s a good idea to bring to a blogger conference if you need it to work on as well as take notes on.
 However, this is optional if you don’t want to carry it around all the time.
 I opted for pen and paper and use of my phone; but to each it’s own.

 3. Compact mirror